nnnnic/color-flip/README.md

   2. Enter the HEX value leading with #
   3. Hit enter to get RGBa

-Selected text can also be flipped with ctrl + 9
+Selected text can also be flipped with ctrl + shift + 9

 ####RGB(a) to #HEX